DemocracyStudio/citizen_engagement/README.md

 survey_date, interview_date, tweet_date must be reformatted to integrate in SQL tables replace #N/A by "" in the whole datasets

-Attribute a tweet_id, a city_id and an agent_id to twitter datasets from categories of agent Add new columns in the tweet table (notably agent_category, agent_type + followers, followings, …) depending on datasets Upload the datasets in the tweet table.
+Upload the stakeholders datasets in the tweet table.

+Add the name on agent table, based on tweet datasets' name.
 Look for more total_likes, total_retweets info about tweets Look for more info about agent_id based on twitter_profile